Ethan23p/agent-dashboard/_context/project_contents.md

     @property
     def display_history(self) -> List[Interaction]:
         """
-        A computed property that returns a filtered list of interactions for the UI to display.
-This keeps the view simple.
+        Returns a filtered list of interactions suitable for UI display.
+        This simplifies the view's rendering logic.
         """
         active_session = self.get_active_session()
         if not active_session: